 The Gewirz Student Center offers apartment-style living in the heart of Washington, D.C.
 Summer associates, interns, and students enjoy the privacy of individual bedrooms, while sharing full kitchens and bathrooms with one to two other residents.
 Summer residents are automatically members of GULC’s state-of-the-art Sport and Fitness Center.
 Rates are listed under the Apartment Information tab on the sidebar.
 Cable, wireless internet, electricity, water, and trash removal are included in the rates.

-Pending final confirmation from our Facilities department, we hope to offer Summer Housing from May 30th through August 1st, 2020.* If you have questions, please call us at (202) 662-9290!
+Pending final confirmation from our Facilities department, we hope to offer Summer Housing to current residents from May 22 through August 1, 2021.
+Georgetown-affiliated individuals who don’t currently live in the Gewirz Student Center should email us at LawHousing@georgetown.edu to discuss potential move-in dates.
+If you have questions, please call us at (202) 662-9290!

 Applicants must be at least 18 years of age and in D.C. for an academic purpose (internship, classes, job, studying for the bar exam, etc.).